makinacorpus/makina-states/doc/ref/formulaes/services/monitoring/icinga.rst

       'serviceextinfo': 'host_name',
     }

-the key "h1" is the value for host directive "host_name" and the key "SSH" is the value for directive "service_description".
+the key "host1" is the value for host directive "host_name" in the host definition and the key "SSH" is the value for directive "service_description".
-When the value is set to None in the keys_mapping dictionary, the subdictionary become a list.
-It is usefull when no attribute has a unique value.
+When the value is set to None in the keys_mapping dictionary, the key is not used as a directive but it is used for filename

 The generated configuration looks like to::

     define host {
-        host_name=h1
-        alias=host1
+        host_name=host1
+        alias=foo
         use=generic-host
     }
     define service {
         service_description=SSH
-        host_name=h1
+        host_name=host1
     }
     define hostdependency {
-        host_name=h1
+        host_name=host1
     }

+Each object definition will be in its file:

+  - the definition for host1 will be in `host/host1.cfg`
+  - the defintion for ssh service will be in `service/SSH.cfg`
+  - and the hostdependency will be in `hostdependency/dependency1.cfg`

-The macro allow to produce an invalid configuration with non-existent directives but forbide to have two same directives even if the values are different
+The macro allow to produce an invalid configuration with non-existent directives but forbidde to have two same directives even if the values are different
 (because of the use of a dictionary in which keys are unique)

 If you have::